-The revised programme governing training in the C.O.T.C. provides an opportunity for selected students to qualify for commissions in the Canadian Army, Active and Militia.
-Upon acceptance, the candidate is appointed as an Officer Cadet with the status of 2/Lt. at a basic pay rate of \$185 per month.
-He is required to devote a minimum of three hours per week at the Armoury to theoretical training in the Winter Session, during which he may earn up to \$100, and he may engage in summer training for up to 22 weeks during each of two summers at one of the various Active Force Corps Schools across Canada.
-The third summer he spends as a junior officer in one of the regular army units in Canada or in Germany.
+The revised programme governing training in the C.O.T.C. provides an opportunity for selected students to qualify for commissions in the Canadian Army, Regular and Militia.
+Upon acceptance, the candidate is appointed as an Officer Cadet with the status of Second Lieutenant at a basic pay rate of \$200 per month.
+He is required to devote a minimum of three hours per week at the Armoury to theoretical training in the Winter Session, during which he may earn up to \$100, and he may engage in summer training for a minimum of 12 weeks and up to a maximum of 22 weeks during each of two summers at one of the various Corps Schools of the Regular Army across Canada.
+The third summer he spends as a junior officer in one of the Regular Army units in Canada or in Germany.
 On the successful completion of his military training, and upon graduating from the University, the Officer Cadet is qualified for the rank of Lieutenant.
-A number of officers are accepted into the Active Force each year.
-A Regular Officer Training Plan (R.O.T.P.) has also been established whereby selected students with Senior Matriculation will be subsidized throughout University to their degrees.
-Their tuition and books will be paid for and, in addition, they will receive an allowance of \$120 per month during the University terms.
-During the summers they receive \$55 per month all found.
+A number of officers are accepted into the Regular Army each year.
+A Regular Officer Training Plan (R.O.T.P.) has also been established whereby selected students with Junior or Senior Matriculation will be subsidized throughout University to their degrees.
+Their tuition and books will be paid for and, in addition, they will receive an allowance of \$125 per month during the University terms.
+During the summers they receive \$60 per month all found.
 On acceptance for R.O.T.P. a student must undertake to serve in the Regular Army for a minimum of three years following graduation.